My Logbook: Patmos

 Q: Are there beaches on Patmos?

 A: Yes — Grikos Bay and Psili Ammos are the most popular.
 Clear water, quiet atmosphere.
-However, Patmos is primarily a spiritual/cultural destination, not a beach island.
+However, Patmos is primarily a spiritual and cultural destination, not a beach island.
 Prioritize the Cave and Monastery.